Swift Creek project

 Ecology and Whatcom County Public Works Department are collaborating on the Swift Creek flood control and sediment management project located east of Everson near Sumas Mountain.
 A large landslide on the mountain deposits naturally-occurring asbestos and metals in the creek bed sediment.

-- Swift Creek Action Plan: this plan describes flood control and sediment management actions to take place in the Swift Creek watershed.
+- Swift Creek Action Plan: describes flood control and sediment management actions to take place in the Swift Creek watershed.

-- Consent Decree: this is a legal agreement between the state of Washington, Ecology, Whatcom County, and other parties that requires Whatcom County to:
+- Consent Decree: a legal agreement between the state of Washington, Ecology, Whatcom County, and other parties that requires Whatcom County to:

 - Develop detailed design documents.